 Absolutely!
 This celebration is open to all LMU students, but does provide a Latino cultural atmosphere and it is a bilingual program.

 How do I register?

-We ask that you register by Friday, February 13, 2015.
+We ask that you register by Friday, February 24, 2017.
 By registering by the priority deadline, you will be guaranteed your name and picture in the memory book and will be included in the recognition ceremony.
-To register, simply submit the RSVP form and materials requested by the due dates, no exceptions.
+To register, simply submit the RSVP form and minimum deposit by the due date, no exceptions.

 Where can I or my guests park?

 Parking is available for free on campus.